The Canberra Times: History

+Content

+The Guide

+The Guide was launched in July 1988, as a television and radio guide.

 Notable staff

-The paper's editors have included Jack Waterford and Michelle Grattan (1993–95), the first female editor of a metropolitan daily newspaper in Australia.
+The paper's editors have included Jack Waterford and Michelle Grattan (1993–95).
 A recent editor-in-chief, Peter Fray, left in January 2009 to edit The Sydney Morning Herald.
-He was succeeded by Rod Quinn, who announced the formation of a new senior editorial team in 2012.
+He was succeeded by Rod Quinn, formerly of the Newcastle Herald.
+He announced the formation of a new senior editorial team in 2012.
+Since 2015, the managing editor is John-Paul Moloney.

 Editorial cartoonists have included Geoff Pryor, David Pope and Pat Campbell.